-Qingdao, China — Chinese television manufacturers exhibiting at the 2006 China International Consumer Electronics Show (SINOCES) this week have picked up on the “1,080p” high-definition buzzword that is driving the higher-end flat-panel TV business in other parts of the world, but use of the terminology is apparently being applied more liberally here than in other regions.
+Chinese television manufacturers exhibiting at the recent 2006 China International Consumer Electronics Show (SINOCES) picked up on the “1,080p” high-definition buzzword that is driving the higher-end flat-panel TV business in other parts of the world, but use of the terminology was apparently being applied more liberally here than in other regions.

-In some cases, TV makers were apparently introducing actual 1,080p products, but the capability was hard to discern among a number of seemingly lesser resolution products that all carried a 1,080p badge.
+In select cases, TV makers did show actual 1,080p products, but the capability was hard to discern among a sea of lesser resolution products that all carried a 1,080p badge.

-Either way, Chinese TV makers said they are gearing up to soon deliver the actual ultimate HD standard — true 1,080p — into the U.S. market, where U.S. advertising and commerce requirements may be more rigid and exacting.
+Either way, Chinese TV makers said they are gearing up to soon deliver the actual ultimate HD standard — true 1,080p — into the U.S. market, where U.S. advertising and commerce requirements are more rigid and exacting.

 On display in the Hisense booth was a 71W-inch 1,080p plasma set, which uses a panel manufactured by LG.
-A company representative said they product may be marketed in a few months, but had no price to announce or regions where it would be introduced.
+A company representative said the product may be marketed in a few months, but he had no price to announce or regions where it would be introduced.

 Hisense counts Best Buy, which uses Hisense to manufacture LCD TVs for its private-label line, and HP among its top U.S. OEM accounts.